jlxip/ssockets/README.md

 ## Introduction
 SSockets (_Scalable Sockets_) is a C library (works in C++ too) for high-performance TCP servers.
 It handles worker threads and epoll events in an uncomplicated way so that you can avoid most of the C non-blocking socket boilerplate.

+There is now [an awesome Python wrapper](https://github.com/jlxip/pyssockets) for SSockets.

 ## Why your socket servers are wrong
 If you already know about `epoll`, you can skip this section and jump to [The basics](#the-basics).